JoeyStanley/jekyll-for-designers/_posts/2022-09-21-idaho-montana-wyoming-and-utah-english-survey-results.md

 So, what seems to be happening is that the stigma associated with the glottal stop in <span style="color:#d95f02;">moun'in</span> has spread to the glottal stop in <span style="color:#7570b3;">moun'n</span>---even though that's how most people say it.
 I don't know if I've ever seen another case where the mainstream, General American pronunciation is stigmatized.
 For a linguistic nerd like me, this is super fascinating.

 ### Variant 3: <span style="color:#1b9e77;">mountain</span>
 So, for people like Catherine who don't like the glottal stop, what do they do?
 They say the *t* in *moutain* very clearly.
 I call this the *hyperarticulated* variant, <span style="color:#1b9e77;">mountain</span>.
-Here's how Catherine said the word *mountain* in the wordlist:
+Here's how Catherine said *mountain* and similar words in the wordlist:

 <center style = "font-size: 85%;">
 <audio src="/audio/ID_WY_MT_UT/mountain_hypercorrect_PhonicUT042-Catherine.mp3" controls preload></audio>